 - Has bad dreams about the event / natural disasters

-- Depressive signs such as lethargy, overthinking, alienation, etc.
+- Has flashbacks Depressive signs such as lethargy, overthinking, alienation, etc.

 - Mood swings after natural disasters